 As the Welsh Government continues to review the measures in place to reduce the spread of Coronavirus (COVID-19), the guidelines are changing on a regular basis, to ensure that we all Keep Wales Safe.

-- Self-isolate and get tested, if you or someone in your household has coronavirus symptoms.
 For up to date information on testing centres across Cwm Taf Morgannwg, click here.

 At Trivallis, we are operating at essential plus services.
 Find out more, here.

 There have been certain measures changed at different dates over the past weeks and this continues to happen as we move forward.
 The changes can be seen below:

 - Legal requirement to wear face coverings to end if public health conditions continue to improve

 From 28th February 2022:

 - Schools no longer need to wear masks in classrooms